-Why do we need a data pipeline when there is no data?
+Why do we need a data driven pipeline when there is no data?
 Most people assume that once a model goes into production, the job is done.
 In reality, it’s just the beginning.
 The model performance in the test and production environments could vary based on the distribution and the size of data.
-Many times, the choice of the algorithm also depends on the scale of execution.
-One might need to compromise on the model accuracy and choose a simpler algorithm to ensure that the model scales and also controls cost.
+Many times, the choice of the algorithm and learning algorithms depends on the scale of execution.
+One might need to compromise on the model accuracy and choose a simpler algorithm to ensure that the model scales and controls costs.

 In order to measure the performance of the model in production and iteratively improve upon it, a data pipeline is required to collect data, label data, retrain the model, and validate before deployment.
 Setting up the right validation method is also a key challenge, which I shall be discussing later in a separate article.

 Considering all the above tasks, every startup needs a data scientist with a deep mathematical background, problem-solving skills, and engineering expertise.
-Most Data Scientists / Machine Learning experts have a post-graduation in mathematics and are best at building complex models but aren’t necessarily good at implementing an incremental engineering solution.
+Most Data Scientists and Machine Learning experts have a post- graduation degree in mathematics and are best at building complex models but are not necessarily good at implementing an incremental engineering solution.

 A machine learning solution can take considerable time to build, and it might require a year or two to attain absolute accuracy in terms of performance.
 It also requires IT infrastructure to store and process the data, which could turn out to be an expensive pursuit.
-Startups cannot afford to wait for a year to figure out if the problem can be solved or not making the use of ML.
-So, it’s imperative to know the efficacy of the solution as early as possible.
+Startups cannot afford to wait for a year to figure out if the problem can be solved or not using of ML.
+So, it is imperative to know the efficacy of the solution as early as possible.
 In other words, fail fast.